 Why does this intervention work?
 Statistical analyses suggest that believing that personality can change leads to a smaller reaction to social exclusion (as measured by the Cyberball game).
-Reacting less strongly to social exclusion has a cascade effect over time, and lowers stress levels while also having a positive impact on performance in school.
+Reacting less strongly to social exclusion may have a cascade effect over time, lowering stress levels while also having a positive impact on performance in school.

 Ultimately, it is important to realize that you should not completely define the people in your life by their current behavior.